vmstio/docs/content/about/defederation.md

 - Openness to implementing limitations rather than full defederation
 - Recognition of both Meta's problematic history and Threads' potential value
 - Preference for evidence-based decisions over preemptive actions

-- Many users indicated they would support administrative decisions either way, but the majority favored maintaining some level of federation while implementing appropriate safeguards.
+Many users indicated they would support administrative decisions either way, but the majority favored maintaining some level of federation while implementing appropriate safeguards.

+#### Administrator Decision

+At this time vmst.io will not be making any changes reguarding our federation with Threads.